Skip to main content

 • *

-The status of attendance of Mr. Yoshihiro Hashimoto and Mr. Seijun Suzuki in meetings of the Board of Directors and the Audit & Supervisory Board shows the meetings held after they were elected to be Audit & Supervisory Board members at the 56th Annual General Meeting of Shareholders on March 27, 2024.
+The status of attendance of Ms. Satsuki Miyahara in meetings of the Board of Directors shows only the meetings held after she was elected as a Director at the 57th Annual General Meeting of Shareholders on March 27, 2025.

 Number of Executive Officers